 - Recommendation concerning Guidelines for Consumer Protection in the Context of Electronic Commerce (1999). - Recommendation concerning Guidelines for Protecting Consumers from Fraudulent and Deceptive Commercial Practices across Borders (2003). - Recommendation on Consumer Dispute Resolution and Redress (2007).

-The position of the candidate countries in regard to these instruments will be assessed through a review by the CCP.
+The position of the candidate countries in regard to these instruments will be assessed through a review by the Committee on Consumer Policy.